Brett Thorson

-Brett James Thorson (born 6 January 2000) is an Australian college football punter for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Brett James Thorson (born 6 January 2000) is an Australian professional American football punter for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and he was signed as an undrafted free agent by the Vikings in 2026.

-High school career
+Early life

 Thorson attended the ProKick Australia academy.
 Working as a dairy farmer, he became a top punter recruit in the 2022 recruiting class, despite having never played American football.
 He committed to play college football at the University of Georgia.

 College career

 As a freshman in 2022, Thorson assumed the role of Georgia's starting punter.
 Against Tennessee, he recorded a career-long 75-yard punt.
 He finished his freshman season with 36 punts for 1,620 yards, with an average of 45.0 yards.
 As a sophomore in 2023, he totaled 32 punts for 1,403 yards, and an average of 43.8 yards per punt.
 In 2024, Thorson was named a finalist for the Ray Guy Award.
 Against Tennessee, Thorson tackled Boo Carter during a punt return, potentially saving a touchdown, as Georgia went on to win 31–17.
 In the 2024 SEC Championship Game, he was injured while attempting to make a tackle, requiring him to undergo surgery on his non-kicking leg, prematurely ending his season.